 On November 29, 2017 FDA released two new FDA draft guidance documents - one regarding it recommendations regarding determination of accuracy, and the other regarding the dual submission process.
 With regard to the accuracy guidance, significant improvements are still required to ensure the CLIA waiver process is improved and access to important waived tests is not hindered by a misunderstanding of requirements.

-It is critical that all interested stakeholders review and comment on this guidance BY MARCH 30, 2018 to voice the need to for a more flexible approach to waivers that focuses on the user.
+It is critical that all interested stakeholders to voice the need to for a more flexible approach to waivers that focuses on the user.
 Please see our comments on the "accuracy" guidance and comments on the dual submission guidance for more information.
 FDA Please e-mail email@example.com to join our Coalition Outreach mailing list and get further information.

 WHO WE ARE

 The Coalition for CLIA Waiver Reform is an organization dedicated to improving access to safe and effective diagnostic testing at the point-of-care by reforming the U.S. Food and Drug Administration's CLIA Waiver Program.